You Don't Have To Love Your Pregnancy To Love Your Baby - Baby Chick

 Sharing your body with another human is scary.
 When a woman finds out they are expecting, everything about her changes.
 Even if no one else can see it, it’s this intense paradigm shift — that only she is experiencing.
 Unfortunately, even in a planned and stable situation, there are reasons to feel anxious and overwhelmed with your pregnancy.
 The Mayo Clinic research shows that “10-20% of known pregnancies end in miscarriage.”3 Miscarriage is such a scary term, and women who have personal experiences with or know someone who has suffered a loss will have to face this fear every day until their baby is safe in their arms.

 I specifically remember having to overpower my anxieties during my third pregnancy because it was not planned, and my mental state suffered a bit.
 It took weeks for us to tell anyone, and I felt very alone.
 One day, it clicked for my husband and me, and we slowly started leaking the news.
 My shift came with intense anxiety.
-I felt like the pregnancy wouldn’t last, like I was doomed to face the karma of my reaction.
+I felt like the pregnancy wouldn’t last and that I was doomed to face the karma of my reaction.
 The pregnancy took a while to sink in, but that didn’t make me any less of a mother.

 When they placed my third child on my chest, I felt the same love I felt when they put her sister and her brother there the years before.
 I didn’t love my pregnancy, but I absolutely adore my daughter.
 You do not have to love your pregnancy to love your baby.